Berjango/conalert/README.md

 Designed for linux and my situation but may be useful for others.

+to install type "sh install" in a terminal in the program folder.

 to run type "python3 conalert.py" in the program folder.